Located in the Hokuriku region of Japan, Ishikawa Prefecture offers a diverse range of activities and attractions that are sure to leave you in awe.

 Beaches and Coastal Drives

-We have mentioned these places earlier, but Chirihama and Noto peninsula are the go-to places.
+We have mentioned these places earlier, but Chirihama and the Noto peninsula are the go-to places.

 A drive around the peninsular will take you to tons of quaint fishing villages and amazing coastal scenery.